mhwalsh/lecture-guides/mongo-install.md

 $: sudo chmod 0755 /data/db
 $: sudo chown -R $USER /data/db
 ```
-Run the database with:
+Run the database in the foreground with:

 ```
 $: mongod
 ```
+And kill it with `cntl c`.

-You can use brew services to manage this process too.
+Or can use brew services to manage this process in the background with:

 ```
 $: brew services start mongodb
 ```
+With brew services you wont have to remember to start and stop your database.

 -----

 #### Mongo Shell and AdminMongo